MashMB/1pass/README.md

 ## Contribution guide

 Below you will find instructions how to contribute without changing my software developing workflow.
-All other type of contribution or contribution that do now follow rules, will be "banned" out of the box.
+All other type of contribution or contribution that do not follow rules, will be "banned" out of the box.

 ## Bugs